New York Court Records

 Find New York Inmate Records

-When a person is incarcerated, information about their conviction, location, and incarceration status are kept in records.
+When a person is incarcerated, information about their conviction, location, and incarceration status is kept in records.
 These records may also contain personal identifying information, including the inmate's name, date of birth, fingerprints, race, gender, ethnicity, and identification numbers.
 Records of all information maintained about persons incarcerated in any state correctional facility are inmate records.

 Are Incarceration Records Public Information in New York?